-It it never a holiday at my house without Holiday Mints!
+It it never a holiday at my house without Holiday Chocolate Mints!
 This chocolate mint recipe is a family recipe that has been passed down generations.
-These homemade andes mints have more chocolate than the store bought kind!
+These homemade andes mints have more chocolate than the store bought kind, which makes them more thick and yummy!
 We color the middle part a different color depending on the holiday.
 Usually Thanksgiving is brown or orange.
 Christmas is green or red.
 For Easter, we tend to vary it.
 The more food coloring you put in, the darker the color.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.